Search

 Groote Schuur Hospital

-Since opening its doors in 1938, Groote Schuur hospital has seen many patients, staff, and visitors roam about its halls.
+Since opening its doors in 1938, Groote Schuur Hospital has seen many patients, staff, and visitors roam about its halls.
 However, it’s believed that some never really left.
 Patients and staff have reported sightings of a young nurse who committed suicide, a patient who fell to his death while trying to escape, and the spooky, but friendly, Sister Fatima who has been seen helping nurses on their rounds.

 Simon’s Town